Key Questions to Be Asked To Your eCommerce Development Agency

 - Most e-commerce business owners don’t possess a technical side.
-Hence, maintenance becomes a foregone conclusion.
+Hence, website maintenance becomes a foregone conclusion.

 - What happens in case there are any errors?
 404 or 301?
 What happens if the website shuts down temporarily?
 How will you make major design and content related changes?
 All these questions are critically important internally as they affect your business in ways more than one.